seanmor5/genex/README.md

 ## Usage

 Genex works by making transformations on a `Population`.
-A `Population` is a struct with some parameters the algorithm uses.

 The simplest way to use Genex is by including it in one of your modules with default parameters.